metadatacenter/spreadsheet-validator-docs/api-reference/index.md

 ## Header

 This API call expects an input in JSON format, and you need to inform the server that you are sending a JSON-formatted payload.
-And to do that you must include the `Content-Type: application/json` HTTP header with every call.
+To do that you must include the `Content-Type: application/json` HTTP header with every call.

 | Variable Name | Value | When to send it |
 | ------------- | ----- | --------------- |